 It can be difficult in Texas to hold an owner responsible for their dog’s aggressive behavior, but we can explain how state laws apply to your case.
-We are here to help you get the money you need to cover your losses.
-Call us today at 713-850-8600 to schedule a free case evaluation with a dog bite lawyer in Houston.
+We are here to help you get the recovery you need to cover your losses.
+Call us today at (713) 850-8600 to schedule a free case evaluation with a dog bite lawyer in Houston.

 What Laws Regulate Texas Dog Bite Cases?

 Texas does not have a law specific to dog bite incidents.
-Instead, the state relies on a common law sometimes called the “one bite rule.”
+Instead, the state relies on a common law sometimes called the “one-bite rule.”
 Under this much-scrutinized rule, victims cannot hold the dog’s owner liable unless they can prove the owner was aware the dog had previously exhibited “vicious propensities.”

 - The owner or handler of the dog was aware of this previous behavior.

 As you can probably imagine, it can be much more difficult to file a claim for recovery for your dog bite injuries in Texas than it is in other areas that do not have a one-bite rule.
 However, “difficult” doesn’t mean “impossible.”
 Our dog bite lawyers can evaluate your case and compile evidence to demonstrate the dog was dangerous.

 What Evidence Can Be Used in a Dog Bite Claim?